Painters in Lake Highlands, TX for Exterior & Interior Work

-Interior painting is the single most-requested service in this zip code, and for good reason.
-The mid-century open floor plans in Lake Highlands create long sight lines where color transitions are visible from multiple rooms at once.
-A shade that reads perfectly in a lighting store can look completely different against Lake Highlands' west-facing afternoon sun pouring through original picture windows.
-We've learned which whites go warm and which go cool in these specific homes, and we'll walk you through it before a drop of paint goes up.
+Interior painting is the single most-requested service in this zip code, and the mid-century floor plans are why it needs a careful hand.
+Open-plan ranches create long sight lines where a wall color is visible from three rooms at once, so a shade that reads perfectly in the store can look completely different against the west-facing afternoon light pouring through original picture windows.
+We've learned which whites go warm and which go cool in these specific homes, and we walk you through it before a drop of paint goes up.

 Frequently Asked Questions